CodeAndCake/AppsFromScratch/sessions/01/README.md

 The *fuel* of an app, the raw ingredients that the interface presents to you (more or less *cooked*).

-Data is also the information that you provide an app with: the username you type in, the pictures you upload, the geo-location apps stream...
+Data is also the information that you provide an app with: the username you type in, the pictures you upload, the geo-location coordinates apps stream...

 ### Logic